mrsklg/Watchlist/README.md

 # Watchlist

-In this project the user can search for movies and add them to their watchlist, as well as view the watchlist itself and remove movies from the watchlist.<br><br>
+In this project user can search for movies and add them to their watchlist, as well as view the watchlist itself and remove movies from the watchlist.<br><br>
 Project consists of two sites and is built using HTML 5, CSS 3 and JavaScript.
-The movies data come from The Open Movie Database (https://www.omdbapi.com/).
+The movies' data come from The Open Movie Database (https://www.omdbapi.com/).

 **Deployed with Netlify: <a href="https://marvelous-licorice-79bbac.netlify.app/watchlist" target="_blank">See the project</a>**